 It’s mighty handy to be able to check a Japanese word you overhear or suddenly think of etc. Plus it really speeds up your learning curve for new words if you can check them right there on the spot.
+Paper or electronic, both are great.
+But electronic dictionaries have quite a few advantages.
 Trying to remember them after you get home is tough.
 It gets a whole lot tougher if you’ve had a drink.

 Another great language learning tip is to rest your brain every 30 minutes or so.
 Don’t grind at it too long.
 Why?
 Your retention will drop and you may find yourself just “putting in the time” instead of studying with enthusiasm.
 Attention to what you’re studying creates the memory of it!
 When you take a break do something physical and don’t think about your studies.
 Wash the dishes, vacuum or shoot some hoops!

-Tips for Learning Japanese - Save Your Brain Space
+#6 Language Learning Tips - Save Your Brain Space

 Considering that you can only learn Japanese so fast, it makes sense not to memorize words that have roughly the same meaning- at least initially.
 So for example if you know that “I” means “watakushi”, why memorize the other Japanese equivalents of I, (watashi, boku and ore?)
 Use your time to learn different Japanese.
 You can come back to the other forms later.

-Tips for Learning Japanese - Flash Card Use
+#7 Language Learning Tips - Flash Card Use

 Flash cards.
 The key to rapid memorization.
 Cheap.
 Versatile.
 Write down vocabulary words on flash cards.
 It’s best if you write 1 word per card.
 Why?
 So you can change the order of the words.
 The mind has a tendency to remember order so if you’ve written say 5 words on 1 card you may remember "enpitsu" (pencil) simply because it comes after "hon" (book) on your flash card.